felipecarl/cs-study-lab/docs/software/software.md

 - Have TCBs(thread control block) that manage execution state
 - Share the same PCB of the parent process
 - Shared memory space between other threads, not so safe
+- Each thread has its own progarm counter, its own register and flags, stack pointer, as if they did not, they could end up overwriting other threads stack (from the same process)
+- EACH THREAD HAS IT'S OWN STACK! but they can read other threads stacks as they are all on the same process, but it's better to avoid accessing their stacks
+- All processes have at least ONE thread, that is called the `MAIN thread`
+- If the main thread exits(), the subthreads will close too...
+- The syscall to create a thread is faster and cheaper than the syscall to create a process.
+- Threads DON'T have code, they are not functions, their program counter points to the code through, that's why multiple threads can point to the same program counter
+- The "constants/consts" reside on the "TEXT" part of the process memory
+- The variables etc, pertinent to the thread, reside on their stack or the heap

 ## Thrashing
 - When a OS spends more time managing/switching memory/processes than running the processes itself